ARMOURED TRAINS

 Continuation War era drawings of this wagon will become available later.

 PICTURE: Artillery Wagon of Armoured Train 1 in summer of 1942.
 The new main weapon of this wagon is 40 ItK/39 B anti-aircraft gun placed in open turret.
+This armament change was made sometime during interim peace in 1940 - 1941.
 CLICK THUMBNAIL TO SEE LARGER PIC (52 KB).